MaxBurgert/gethigh/README.md

 # Protocol and LobbyUI touches
 We created a first draft of our network protocol and worked on the Login/Lobby UI which lets us test the server/client interaction in the upcoming days.
+Tom and Paul also worked on a basic server/client setup based on learned topics in the lecture.
+Basic communication between  server and at least two clients was tested.

 `by Max Burgert on 16.03`